Fourth Council of the Lateran

 The Fourth Council of the Lateran or Lateran IV was convoked by Pope Innocent III in April 1213 and opened at the Lateran Palace in Rome on 11 November 1215.
 Due to the great length of time between the council's convocation and its meeting, many bishops had the opportunity to attend this council, which is considered by the Catholic Church to be the twelfth ecumenical council.

 The council addressed a number of issues, including the sacraments, the role of the laity, the treatment of Jews and heretics, and the organization of the church.
 The decree mandating annual confession has been called "perhaps the most important legislative act in the history of the church."

 In the case of Jews and Muslims, this included compelling them to wear distinctive badges to prevent social contact "through error".
-The council is viewed by medievalists as both opening up many reforms, and as formalising and enforcing intolerance in European society, both to heretics and Jews, and thus playing a role in the development of systemic European antisemitism.

 Background

 Innocent III first mooted organizing an ecumenical council in November 1199.
 In his letter titled Vineam Domini, dated 19 April 1213, the Pope writes of the urgent need to recover the Holy Land and reform the Church.
 The letter, which also served as a summons to an ecumenical council, was included alongside the Pope's papal bull Quia maior.
 In preparing for the council, the Pope spearheaded the extensive refurbishment of the old St. Peter's Basilica, which he designated as the "centrepiece for display and decoration" during the council.
 The lunette of the main door leading to the tomb of St. Peter had engravings of Old Testament prophets and 24 bishops, alongside the messages, "Feed your Sheep" and "This is the Door of the Sheep".

 The measures against the Jews were the culmination of hostility during Innocent's reign as Pope, itself informed by a background of greater hostility to the Jews generated in part by the Crusades.
 Innocent for example waged a novel campaign against the Talmud as part of the campaign against heresy, claiming that the Talmud was an invention of the Rabbis, and the Jews should be restricted to using Biblical texts for their faith.
 This was the first time that the Catholic church had tried to directly regulate the practice of Judaism.